notjamesw/AccessBuddy/README.md

 - Integrating natural language processing with real-world applications.
 - Addressing accessibility challenges through user-centered design.
 - Hardware (Arduino 101) integration with Chrome extension.
-- Prompt engineering and fine-tuning with GPT-4o
+- Prompt engineering and fine-tuning with GPT-4o and Gemini 2.0.

 # What's Next for Access Buddy 🚀
 This is just the beginning for Access Buddy!
 Here’s what we envision next: